 - Install straps or additional clips to securely fasten your roof to the frame structure.
 This can reduce roof damage.

-- Consider installing a generator in case the storm brings Power Outages During Warm Weather
+- Consider installing a generator and take preparations in case the storm brings Power Outages During Warm Weather

 - Lock doors and windows to ensure that they are closed tight to help protect against strong winds and rain.